 Of the many carousels produced by the Dentzel family from 1837 to 1928, only about two dozen are in operation today.
 Many ceased to exist due to the ravages of use, weather and time, without adequate support systems.
 Because of their unique style and high value, others have been put out of operation because of the removal of their hand carved figures by avid collectors.

-Of the eight nationally accredited Children’s museums, of which Memphis is one, only two have operating carousels - ironically both Dentzels.
+Of the eight nationally accredited children’s museums, of which Memphis is one, only two have operating carousels - ironically both Dentzels.
 The Children’s Museum of Indianapolis has a 1917 Dentzel Carousel and the Please Touch Museum in Philadelphia has a 1908 Dentzel Carousel, a sister carousel to ours.
-We now all look forward to the day the horses, cherubs and smiling jesters of this historic treasure will once again move round and round, waltzing to the distinctive carousel music right here in Memphis.
+The horses, cherubs and smiling jesters of this historic treasure is again going round and round, waltzing to the distinctive carousel music right here in Memphis.
 The history of this Grand Carousel is in Memphis.
 Its history is YOU!